asc4asc/train/README.md

 git commit
 ```

 ### Example Scenario change a disk in a proxmox zfs pool for boot.
+(Funktioniert so leider nicht, das defekte Device ist auch das neue. :-( )

 If your original boot drive was /dev/sda and it failed, and you replaced it with /dev/sdb, you would: